bizzlechizzle/shoemaker/techguide.md

 All outputs are converted to sRGB with embedded ICC profile.
 This ensures consistency but may lose wide-gamut colors from Adobe RGB or ProPhoto RGB sources.

+### HDR Video

+HDR videos (HDR10, HLG) are automatically tone-mapped to SDR for compatibility.
+The tone mapping uses the Hable algorithm which preserves highlight detail.

+### Interlaced Video

+Interlaced content is automatically detected via `field_order` metadata and deinterlaced using the `yadif` filter.
+Field order values `tt`, `bb`, `tb`, `bt` indicate interlacing.

 ## Testing

 ### Unit Tests